IRWM Funding

 Integrated Regional Water Management (IRWM) Planning is a process by which multiple agencies within a region work collaboratively to better the region’s water quality and supply in an inclusive way.
-The Coachella Valley Regional Water Management Group includes the valley’s five water purveyors and one wastewater agency, who have come together to improve water resource planning and management for the entire region.
+The Coachella Valley Regional Water Management Group (CVRWMG) includes the valley’s five water purveyors and one wastewater agency, who have come together to improve water resourcing planning and management for the entire region.
+Additionally, the CVRWMG has collaborated and submitted proposals for non-IRWM grant programs to address drought impacts in the region.
+In total, the CVRWMG has been awarded $43,593,534 for IRWM and non-IRWM funding.
+A complete list of grant programs is below.

 Prop 1